karollynecosta/aws_solutions_architect-associate/README.md

 Monitoring and Scheduled maintenance

 Use case: Store relational datasets, perform SQL queries, transctional inserts/update/delete is available

+RDs + SSL/TLS in transit = Download the AWS-provided root certificates.
+Use the certificates when connecting to the RDS DB instance

 RDS + Well-architect framework(5 pilars):
 	1 - Operations: